JKChai/learn-toml/README.md

 ## Summary

+Learn `toml` syntax & supported data types

-Learn to load `toml` configuration file attributes into Python using `tomllib`, a built in Python library
+Learn to load/parse `toml` configuration file attributes into Python using `tomllib`, a built in Python library

-Learn to dump a dictionary like string into `toml` configuration file using `tomli_w` library
+Learn to dump/write a dictionary like string into `toml` configuration file using `tomli_w` library

 Learn to create `toml` document using `tomlkit` library

 Learn to update `toml` document using `tomllib` & `tomlkit` libraries